 The 15 Most Common WordPress Mistakes Small Businesses Make

 As fantastic of a content management platform WordPress is, it’s natural to make mistakes with it – we are, after all, only human.
-Mistakes are simply how we learn and grow!
-So, no matter how long you’ve been using WordPress, you may find that you are making some mistakes you didn’t know about.
+Errors are how we learn and grow!
+So, no matter how long you’ve been using WordPress, you may find that you are making some mistakes.

-Whether you’re a savvy entrepreneur, proud small business owner, or expert web developer, make sure you read this list of common WordPress mistakes small businesses make so you can make sure you’re making the most out of your WordPress experience for yourself and/or for your clients.
+Whether you’re a savvy entrepreneur, proud small business owner, or expert web developer, make sure you read this list of common WordPress mistakes so you can make sure you’re making the most out of your WordPress experience for yourself and your clients.